Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 - Free text => Text loader module

 ### 2.1.1 Downloader
 This downloader variant of the data loader module takes a single .txt file with pubmed IDs (one ID per row) as input and uses an API to retrieve abstracts from the Pubmed database.
+The output consists of a single JSON file with all titles and abstracts for the selected IDs.

-As example, look at the file ["Lund-Autophagy-1.txt"](/data/Lund-Autophagy-1.txt).
+As example for the input, look at the file ["Lund-Autophagy-1.txt"](/data/Lund-Autophagy-1.txt).
 The easiest way to create such a file is to perform a search on Pubmed and then save the search results using the "PMID" format option:

 ![](imgs/pubmed.jpg)

-The titles and abstracts of the selected articles are stored in a single JSON output file.
 To run the downloader module, change "downloader" in the ignore section to false (cord_loader and text_loader to true) and provide the following arguments in the "downloader" section of the config file:

 #### Config file argument:
 ```console